 Today, I want to explain the difference between Chinese rubber (DHS Hurricane 3 for example) and the ESN Tensor Rubber or High Tension Rubber (for example Tenergy 05).
-I also explain the advantage of Chinese rubber and why pro players prefer playing Chinese rubber on their Forehand.
+I also explain the advantage of Chinese rubber and why pro players prefer playing Chinese rubber on their forehands.

 Difference between Chinese table tennis rubber and European rubber?

 European rubbers (ENS) are mainly used as the backhand rubber.
-Here is the list of top 10 backhand rubbers that you should buy.
+Here is the list of the top 10 backhand rubbers that you should buy.
 I have many questions about the Tacky Chinese Rubber.
 You have many hesitations of using Chinese rubber or not using Chinese rubber.

 Trieu Van Sy asked me

 “I’ve heard many peoples advice using Chinese rubber (Hurricane H3).
 But I played with ESN European Rubber for long time.
 Should I change?”

-I think this is a common question, but no one has explained clearly before, so today I will explain it for you.
+I think this is a common question, but no one has explained it clearly before, so today I will explain it to you.

 First of all, do we really need a Chinese rubber?

-Many Western players have spent almost 500 dollars even thousand dollar every year to buy the Chinese rubbers.
+Many Western players have spent almost 500 dollars even thousand of dollars every year to buy the Chinese rubbers.
 They want to improve their table tennis by equipping the professional setup.
 Unfortunately, there are many versions of Chinese rubbers: Commercial, Provincial, National.
 And many are fake.

 But in fact, the “national rubber” are all fake, the dealer just tuned the commercial rubbers with the booster.
 The effect of the booster will make the rubber easier to play, to spin.
 And the buyer thinks that the fake rubbers are legit.
 But no!
 Pro players don’t play with a soft version of chinese rubber.